isaacwisdom/reMouseableApp/README.md

 2. Go to `System Preferences -> Security & Privacy -> Privacy -> Accessibility` and click the checkbox next to Terminal.
 This is necesarry for the reMouseable executable to control your pointer.
 You may have already done this when installing reMouseable.
 3. Go to `System Preferences -> Notifications -> ReMouseableApp` and set the notification settings as you'd like.
-A notification is displayed when reMouseable has started succesfully and is running, I reccomened using <Banners> and <Play sound for notifications> only. reMouseableApp may only appear here after your first succesful run.
+A notification is displayed when reMouseable has started succesfully and is running, I reccomened using `Banners`, and checking `Play sound for notifications` only. reMouseableApp may only appear here after your first succesful run.